Aruba’s Parliament building in Orangestad, the capital. Photo credit: Wikimedia/Coolcaesar (CC BY-SA 4.0)

 September 22, 2017

-Aruba is due to hold general elections in September 2021.
+Aruba is holding early general elections on June 25, 2021.
 Voters will elect all 21 members of the Estates, Aruba’s unicameral parliament.
+The elections were originally due in September, but will take place early because the government resigned

 21votes does not necessarily agree with all of the opinions expressed in the linked articles; rather, our goal is to curate a wide range of voices.
 Furthermore, none of the individuals or organizations referenced have reviewed 21votes’ content.
 That is to say, their inclusion should not be taken to imply that they endorse us in any way.
 More on our approach here.